peter-kimanzi/Face-animation/README.md

-# Face-animation
+# Face-animation.

 Face animation with amazing colours using GSAP, JavaScript &amp; CSS

 ## Link to live site